 - All nominations must be submitted no later than February 15 of the year of the conference

-- Package much include a letter to the Secretary of MetSoc indicating: the name and position of the nominee, the award category (Metal Physics or Metal Chemistry) and why the person is an appropriate candidate (view criteria)
+- The nomination package much include a letter to the Secretary of MetSoc indicating: the name and position of the nominee, the award category (Metal Physics or Metal Chemistry) and why the person is an appropriate candidate (view criteria)

-- Package much include a CV or biography
+- Package much include a separate CV or biography

 - The nomination package must be sent by email to the MetSoc office.
 A confirmation should follow within 72 hours.